kernelorg-mirror/utils_kernel_ndctl_ndctl/collab/index.md

 ## Opens
 * CXL device life time (Dan)
+  * <recorded video>

+* John Groves -- firmware download/activate issue
+  * Can't (may not) complete within 2sec timeout - want to run as background cmd
+  * revive background abort cmd patch?
+    * 10 sec is upper bound for what they need
+    * If abort - what state does that leave the card
+      * unknown
+    * device is still working during download/flash
+    * orig patch was for user space cmds -> was racy
+    * this use case might be ok
+  * mainly need to ensure that the state returned is correct
+  * Spec says one can return background command started - for firmware activate
+  * can't support background in general.  lose communication
+  * This is a true background operation
+  * hardware with abort does not need a timeout but need one if the hardware does not support abort
+  * could fw activate be a state to poll?
+    * would require a new opcode
+  * abort seems messy
+  * you still need to reset so no need to abort just wait and reset
+  * there is at least 1 cmd which polls to avoid background abort
+  * there is no reason to abort until another command comes
+  * this is user triggered
+  * Jonathan handle this with Davidlohr because the device supports abort
+    * New device would need a new mechanism - like sanitize
+  * Dan prefers a forground operation which just polls for completion
+    * would need a new status poll (not generic background)
+  * Alternate we extend the timeout for firmware update to 1 min (eternity...)
+  * wait in the shutdown flow?
+  * Patch set comming w/ Davidlohr's set (regiggered)

 ## cxl-cli
 * v82 release expected only include what is in pending today.[1]